 Believe in Success

-Believe in Success is a new bi-lingual (Spanish/English) job- and educational-readiness program for low-income women/LGBTQ persons who have experienced domestic violence or other trauma.
+Believe in Success is a bi-lingual (Spanish/English) job- and educational-readiness program for survivors of domestic violence or other trauma–especially low-income women and LGBTQ people.
 The mission of this 20-hour-per-week classroom/experiential program is to provide a set of skills that enable participants to be successful in taking their next step in life, whether that’s entry-level work, a skills-based training program, or two- or four-year college.

 Believe in Success focuses on “success skills” such as professionalism, good oral and written communication, teamwork/collaboration, problem solving, and self-advocacy.
 Partner organizations will provide additional life skills training opportunities in parenting, financial literacy, and other areas.